Sold Price Range: $717,001 - $827,000 Sold on : 11/20/2018

 Did I mention that you also get an exemption on your property taxes for the value of the solar PV array?

 A beautifully renovated home, an expertly designed garage/income-producing garage apartment, a large, lovingly landscaped yard, money saving features like a solar PV array system and a rainwater catchment system, a central Houston Heights location...there's simply so much to love about 1014 Allston.

-Sold Transaction: Star Massing represented the seller on this sold transaction on 11/20/2018
+Sold Transaction: Becky Davis represented the buyer on this sold transaction on 11/20/2018

 This classic 1929 Heights bungalow has been completely transformed, inside and out, including a 2-car garage & incredible ~650 SF garage apt. built new in 2015 using SIPs technology for superior insulation.
 Updated with a focus on energy efficiency, the home now has an 8.25 kW solar PV array system, Jeld-Wen high-efficiency windows, top-of-the-line AC system (June 2018), and added insulation, all resulting in $0 of electricity costs over the past year!
 Other important updates include new kitchen & appliances, new baths, Houston-specific whole house water filtration system, rainwater catchment system, and irrigation system.
 The beautiful contemporary farmhouse style interior leads out to a sizable deck and large backyard greenspace with edible landscape (citrus, banana, avocado & more).
 Zoned to Harvard, this home is also within a few blocks of Eight Row Flint, Lola, EQ, Calle Onze, Heights jogging trail, and the coming Heights Central Station.
 A must see!
 Not in historic district